laravel/docs/requests.md

         //
     }

-The `whenHas` method will execute the given callback if a value is present on the request:
+The `whenHas` method will execute the given closure if a value is present on the request:

     $request->whenHas('name', function ($input) {
         //